Samuel Clarke Pomeroy – Disgraced Kansas Senator

 Samuel Clarke Pomeroy was a pioneer and United States senator from Kansas who served during the Civil War.

-Pomeroy was born at Southampton, Massachusetts on January 3, 1816.
+Pomeroy was born in Southampton, Massachusetts, on January 3, 1816.
 When he grew up, he was educated at Amherst College, and in 1840 became an enthusiastic opponent of slavery.
-He was present when President Franklin Pierce signed the Kansas-Nebraska Bill, and remarked to the president:
+He was present when President Franklin Pierce signed the Kansas-Nebraska Bill and remarked to the president:

 “Your victory is but an adjournment of the question from the halls of legislation at Washington to the prairies of the freedom-loving West, and there, sir, we shall beat you.”

-To assist in carrying out his prophecy, he left Boston in August 1854, with 200 people bound for Kansas of the Free-State cause; was one of a party arrested by Colonel Cooke on the Nebraska River in October 1856, but was released by Governor John Geary upon his arrival at Topeka.
-He was a member of the Osawatomie Convention in May, 1859 that organized the Republican Party in Kansas, and served on the first State Executive Committee of that party.
+To assist in carrying out his prophecy, he left Boston in August 1854 with 200 people bound for Kansas of the Free-State cause; he was one of a party arrested by Colonel Cooke on the Nebraska River in October 1856 but was released by Governor John Geary upon his arrival at Topeka.
+He was a member of the Osawatomie Convention in May 1859, which organized the Republican Party in Kansas and served on that party’s first State Executive Committee.

-Pomeroy was arraigned for trial before Judge Morton at Topeka on June 8, 1874, but a change of venue was taken to Osage County.
+Pomeroy was arraigned for trial before Judge Morton at Topeka, Kansas, on June 8, 1874, but a change of venue was taken to Osage County.
 After several delays and continuances, the case was dismissed on March 12, 1875.

 Also See: